Deep Learning-Based Automatic Diagnosis System for Developmental Dysplasia of the Hip: Methodology

 \subsection{Scoring System for DDH Diagnosis}

-As metioned in Section I, because the CE, T\"{o}nnis, and Sharp angles evaluate different anatomical and radiological features of the hip, a previous study suggested combining the information from these angles to achieve sensitive diagnosis, especially for mild DDH cases \cite{pereira2014recognition}.
-However, to the best of our knowledge, there are no clear guidelines on how to integrate these measurements for DDH diagnosis.
-Therefore, we developed a novel data-driven scoring system for the quantitative and objective diagnosis of DDH based on the measurements of these three angles.
+Previous studies suggest that combining the CE, T\"{o}nnis, and Sharp angles provides a more sensitive diagnostic approach, particularly for mild cases of developmental dysplasia of the hip (DDH)~\cite{pereira2014recognition}\cite{welton2023radiographic}.
+However, to the best of our knowledge, no formal clinical guidelines currently exist for integrating these measurements.
+To address this gap, we developed a new data-driven scoring system that offers a quantitative and objective diagnosis of DDH by incorporating these three angular measurements.